 6K - 10K - 21K - Trail Runs

-Summit 700 is Ontario’s newest trail/mountain running experience.
-Flowing through Blue Mountain Resort’s challenging single-track trail network each course will tackle a timed 700ft ascent of the Niagara Escarpment in addition to endless; rock hopping, creek crossing, root dodging, up & down sublime forest running!
+Summit 700 is an epic trail/mountain running experience flowing through Blue Mountain Resort’s challenging single-track trail network.
+Each course will tackle a 700ft ascent of the Niagara Escarpment in addition to endless; rock hopping, creek crossing, root dodging, up & down sublime forest running!